rudiestf/Tiled-parallel-image-segmentation-for-remote-sensing-data/README.md

 The MAIN CODE is in ImSegRegionMerging.rar  please download it and open it by using visual studio 2022

-The DATASET is available at: https://pan.baidu.com/s/1esPwqfTU1l4XhVXIjYVeyA EXTRACTION CODE：1234
+The DATASET and the code are available at: https://pan.baidu.com/s/1UbWCnVyWcqLC8hQy8-nCpg EXTRACTION CODE：1234